ocelot-cloud/ocelot-cloud/README.md

 bash run-demo.sh
 ```

+## Documentation

+For more information, such as the Contribution Guide and Code of Conduct, see the [docs](docs) folder.

 ## Contact

 To contact us, ask questions, or share ideas for improvements, please join our [Discord channel](https://discord.gg/RS85gNNZ).